Trinamool Congress: Kerala

-Kerala Pradesh Trinamool Congress was launched in 2009.
+Kerala Pradesh All India Trinamool Congress was launched in 2009.
 In 2014, its candidates contested five seats under the party symbol in the parliamentary election.
-Leaders like Mukul Roy, Derek O'Brien, Mahua Moitra and Nadimul Haque visited Kerala and gave directions for further development in the party's activities.
-In the 2014 Lok Sabha elections, Trinamool Congress candidates contested from five parliamentary constituencies.
-The 2014 Lok Sabha elections made the Trinamool Congress presence known in Kerala, although it failed to garner significant votes.
-In the 2016 state election, TMC contested in 70 assembly constituencies but due to technical errors, the party symbol was not accepted.
-District Committees in all 14 districts of Kerala.
-Constituency Committees in 95 constituencies out of 140 constituencies.
-Kerala Pradesh Trinamool Congress also has a 59-member state working committee.
-Kerala Pradesh trinamool Congress State President Dr. Harish Palathingal.The working president is Shamsu Payaningal.
-The party is active in all political spheres of the state of Kerala.
-The Trinamool Congress is aligned with the India Front but is not part of the UDF or the LDF in the state.

-Democratic Movement of Kerala
+In the 2016 state election, AITC contested in 70 assembly constituencies but due to technical errors, the party symbol was not accepted.
+The All India Trinamool Congress is aligned with the India Front and the UDF in the state.
+Democratic Movement of Kerala (DMK) was merged into the All India Trinamool Congress.

-The Democratic Movement of Kerala (DMK) is an Indian political party based in Kerala, India.
-It was founded by P. V. Anvar on 9 October 2024.
-The Democratic Movement of Kerala is active in the Malabar region.
-It was merged into the All India Trinamool Congress.

 Manipur

 In the 2012 assembly elections of Manipur, the party won eight seats and got 10% of the total votes.
 It became the only opposition party in the Manipur Legislative Assembly.
 In the 2017 assembly elections, the party won only one seat (from Thanga) and received 5.4% of the total votes cast in the elections.
-Its lone member of the Manipur Legislative Assembly, Tongbram Robindro Singh, switched to the BJP government in Manipur in 2017.
-As of 18 June 2020, he has withdrawn support from the BJP, following the disqualification of seven of its members, to support the Indian National Congress.
+Its lone member of the Manipur Legislative Assembly, Tongbram Robindro Singh, switched to the BJP in 2017.

 Meghalaya

-TMC candidate Purno Agitok Sangma won the Tura constituency by a huge margin in the 2004 Lok Sabha election.

-The party's Meghalaya unit was launched in 2021.

-On 24 November 2021, former Chief Minister of Meghalaya Mukul Sangma along with other 11 MLAs of INC joined TMC which made TMC the largest opposition party in Meghalaya Legislative Assembly.
+AITC candidate Purno Agitok Sangma won the Tura constituency by a huge margin in the 2004 Lok Sabha election.
+On 24 November 2021, former Chief Minister of Meghalaya Mukul Sangma along with other 11 MLAs of INC joined AITC, which made AITC the largest opposition party in Meghalaya Legislative Assembly.

-On 29 November, Charles Pyngrope was appointed as the president of AITC Meghalaya unit.

 In 2022, one defected MLA who has earlier switched from INC quit the party and joined BJP.

-In the 2023 Meghalaya Legislative Assembly election, the Trinamool Congress led by Mukul Sangma contested 56 of the 60 seats and won five seats and received 13.32% of the votes; as such, it became a State Party.
+In the 2023 Meghalaya Legislative Assembly election, the All India Trinamool Congress led by Mukul Sangma contested 56 of the 60 seats and won five seats and received 13.32% of the votes; as such, it became a State Party.
 Since 2024, it is the largest opposition in Meghalaya.

 Mizoram

-In 2023, an independent MLA Dr. K Beichhua joined the TMC.
+In 2023, an Independent MLA K. Beichhua joined the AITC.